DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

-📚 Unlock the power of data analysis in education!

-Are you a data analyst or scientist working in education?
-Do you want to uncover insights that can improve student engagement and performance?

-**Content Summary**
+🍅️ Can you transform and analyze a dataset of agricultural shipments?

+Imagine you're a data analyst for a large agricultural company, and you need to clean and prepare a dataset of produce shipments for analysis.

+In this tutorial, you'll learn how to:
+- Convert a date column to a standard format
+- Extract year and month from a datetime column
+- Create new columns based on existing data
-- Learn how to bin student scores into categories using pd.cut
+- Map values to categories using dictionaries and Pandas functions
-- Discover how to divide students into age groups based on quantiles using pd.qcut
-- Find out how to categorize study hours and calculate average scores
-- Understand the difference between pd.cut and pd.qcut
-- Master the use of the observed parameter in df.groupby

-#educationanalytics  #datawrangling #dataanalysts #python #pandas
+#agriculturalanalytics  #datawrangling #dataanalysts #python #pandas

-**P.S.** Read the full tutorial to learn more
+**P.S.** Read the full tutorial to learn how to wrangle and analyze data like a pro!